 Crimefighters were not neglected.
 Hayde discussed the efforts of crusading journalists and grassroots organizations and those of investigative agencies from the Kansas City Police Department all the way to the federal bureaus commanded by Harry Anslinger and J. Edgar Hoover.
 U.S. President Harry Truman, an admitted product of the Pendergast Machine, was handled frankly and fairly by the author.

 At the back of his book, Hayde kindly provided short biographies of the dozens of individuals who played a prominent role in Kansas City's underworld history.
 He also included a partial bibliography.

 As thorough and well crafted as the book is, there are some missing elements.
-There is no index (click here to acquire a simple index for the book), and the Table of Contents' brief titles often provide little or no clue as to the subject or time period dealt with in individual chapters.
+There is no index, and the Table of Contents' brief titles often provide little or no clue as to the subject or time period dealt with in individual chapters.
 Researchers on the topic of Kansas City organized crime could also be frustrated by the lack of notes and the incompleteness of the bibliography.